Edveika/Desktop-Organizer/README.md

 # Desktop-Organizer

 Desktop organizer is a Python application that organizes your desktop files.
-It has QT system tray that provides an easy way to interface with the program.
+It has QT system tray that provides an easy way to interact with the program.

 # Features